 This conference will assess priorities for accelerating innovation in energy technologies in the UK - looking at both established and emerging sectors.

-- The supply of skills, including visas policy and removing barriers for international researchers looking to work in the UK.
+- The skills pipeline, including the newly announced visas policy, and what is needed to remove barriers for international researchers looking to work in the UK.

 - Priorities for supporting innovation in energy technology - investment, policy developments, and net-zero emission targets;